knaufk/flink-faker/README.md

 that generates fake data based on the [Java Faker](https://github.com/DiUS/java-faker) expression provided for each column.

+Checkout this [demo web application](https://java-faker.herokuapp.com/) for some example Java Faker expressions.

 This project is inspired by [voluble](https://github.com/MichaelDrogalis/voluble).

 ## Package